September 28, 2021

 - Send it back to Ancestry using the provided return package and shipping address.

 The testing laboratory will analyze the saliva sample for genetic markers and process the autosomal DNA test results within 8 weeks of receiving it.
 The DNA results are then posted on the user’s account, with an email notifying users of that they are available.
 Once customers receive their results, they can download raw data and use it with other analysis sites and marketplaces such as GenePlaza and sequencing.com.

 Review of AncestryDNA ($99)

 The AncestryDNA test kit is the company’s flagship test offered.
 The DNA science involves an autosomal testing service that samples 700,000 markers in the human genome to analyze a user’s genetic makeup and generate a DNA profile.
-This provides insight into the user’s ethnicity and information on where their ancestors lived.
+This provides insight into the user’s ethnicity and information on the geographic origins where their ancestors lived.

 The company also touts extensive ancestry family trees and historical records that can be linked to your AncestryDNA results.
 This includes a large DNA database of genetic matches and potential common ancestors linking your family together.